BellaMrx/CSS_Guide_Part_3/README.md

  Detailed guide about CSS (all basics for CSS).

- Part 3 contains : Responsive layouts with CSS
+ Part 3 contains : Responsive layouts with CSS (Grid-Layouts).

  The code examples in the guide can be found in the listed folders.